 Overcooked 2 is a cooperative party game for 1-4 players locally or online.
-It is available on Humble Bundle, Steam, PlayStation 4, Nintendo Switch and Xbox One including Xbox Gamepass.
-The humble bundle link is a referral link.
+It is available on Humble Bundle, Steam, PlayStation 4, Nintendo Switch and Xbox One including Xbox Game pass.
 Joseph Pugh conducted this review on a standard Xbox One console.

 While Overcooked 2 can be played solo, the core experience is that of chaotic cooperation between partners and friends.
 You will laugh and yell at each other in equal measure as the team attempts to cook and send out a variety of dishes while combating oddball hazards and individual incompetence.

 It isn’t uncommon for one player to channel the inner spirit of Gordon Ramsay with a flurry of belligerent obscenities when another player turns a smooth sailing run into a casserole catastrophe.
 Often enough a level ends with half the kitchen on fire, meals half cooked and at least one cook crying in a bucket of salt.
 But that’s what makes Overcooked 2 fun!

 Each level will continually slam the team with recipes that need to be prepped and cooked in a variety of ways and sent out as quickly as possible.